stevemullerworth/lfric_core/documentation/quickstart.rst

  * ``src/test/Makefile`` - to build and run the unit tests

 ..
 NOTE::
-   At present the unit tests are only know to compile with GNU Fortran, Intel Fortran and CMake.
+   At present the unit tests are only know to compile with Intel Fortran and CMake.
 If not using these running ``make`` in the top level of the working copy will produce errors which can be ignored if you're not interested in the unit tests.